 Our project model, refined over many years of experience with secondary-age projects, was: 1) inspiring resources and practitioner training; 2) work in schools, with ongoing support for teachers through online webinars; 3) school visits by expert singers; 4) culmination days with our star professionals making music alongside the wonderful students; 5) disseminating all their great work through an online archive and documentaries.

 "Composition had been our biggest challenge in KS3; now all the pupils want to do is compose!
 2 of our pupils have now taken up singing lesson and boys’ singing is now more accepted within boys in our school.
 Our next step is to bring singing to every music lesson and introduce styles of music pupils are not common with or have misconceptions of."
 Teacher, Barking

 Through inventive programming, a comprehensive set of videos, detailed and engaging teaching resources, and a national tour of artists, we enabled and inspired students and teachers to get creative with the music of Schubert.
 This project recognised the paramount importance of making music in whole classes in Key Stage 3, before academic choices have been made and while it is still possible to engage every young person through music.
-Watch the documentary above to see how this project inspired students and teachers alike.
+Watch the documentary above or read the report to see how this project inspired students and teachers alike.

 "To come to a theatre, to perform, to work with professionals, and to see what life could be like in the creative arts - it will open up doors for them that they’ve not thought of before."
 Teacher, Barking